Last updated on: May 2019

 The daily backup creation and other backup features make it great for you site to get back up without losing any data if it does end up getting hit by a hacking or spam attack.

-Customer support is usually one of the biggest pain points of shared hosting services.
+SiteGround Customer support is usually one of the best features of their shared hosting services.
 As they only get a few dollars per month for hosting your site on their server, they are not exactly very keen to help you with time-consuming issues.

-The email support is just as impressive, and they are surprisingly quick at resolving issues once you open a ticket.
+The email and phone support is just as impressive, and they are surprisingly quick at resolving issues once you open a ticket.

-Ranging from changing nameservers to upgrading your domain from http to https, to even helping you with the email setup and other much more complex issues, there’s probably little the customer service guys at SiteGroung can’t help you with.
+Ranging from changing nameservers to upgrading your domain from http to https, to even helping you with the email setup and other much more complex issues, there’s probably little the customer service guys at SiteGround support team can’t help you with.

-Besides the security and other features we discussed above, SiteGroud also comes with a host of other great features.
+Besides the security and other features we discussed above, SiteGround also comes with a host of other great features.
 Let’s take a quick look at the three of the best ones below.